Ounceleopard/ATGS/README.md

 Air To Ground Scanner.
 Software to deploy on a drone for tracking targets using FLIR.

 Difference to the onboard software is that like a F-35 you can connect different drone feeds to map out a field.
-Fast attack drones to provide a closer approach to target while, the recon drone fleet can map out the situation.
+Fast drones can get closer to a target while, the "recon" drone fleet can map out the situation.

 Mapping out targets using python ai for unmanned drone fleets.